uwspstar/20-Day-Challenge-List/System Design/six load balancing algorithms.md

     end
 ```

-### Explanation of Diagram Components:

-1. **轮询法 (Round Robin)**: Requests are distributed evenly to each server in a cyclic order.
-2. **粘性轮询法 (Sticky Round Robin)**: Requests from the same user are consistently sent to the same server, preserving session data.
-3. **源地址哈希法 (Source IP Hash)**: A hash of the user's IP address determines the server, ensuring that the same IP always goes to the same server.
-4. **加权轮询法 (Weighted Round Robin)**: Servers have different weights; higher-weight servers receive more requests.
-5. **最短响应时间法 (Least Response Time)**: Requests are sent to the server with the shortest response time for faster handling.
-6. **最小连接数法 (Least Connections)**: Requests are routed to the server with the fewest active connections to balance load dynamically.

 Each of these methods provides a different approach to distributing incoming traffic efficiently based on varying criteria like session persistence, IP hashing, server response times, or current connection counts.